-Still, misinformation and confusion about CBD abounds due to the relatively recent emergence and widespread awareness of this incredible compound.
+In the meantime, misinformation and confusion about CBD still abounds due to the relatively recent emergence and widespread awareness of this fascinating compound.
 Let’s take a deep dive into what cannabidiol (CBD) is, and exactly what it does — and doesn’t — do.

-CBD is simply short for “cannabidiol”, the second-most abundant cannabinoid molecule produced by the cannabis or hemp plant.
-The most abundant molecule, of course, being THC: the psychoactive chemical famous for making users feel “high” (CBD does not have this effect).
+CBD is simply short for “cannabidiol”, the second-most abundant cannabinoid molecule produced within the cannabis (hemp) plant.
+The most abundant molecule, of course, being THC: the psychoactive chemical famous for making users feel “high” (note that CBD does not have this effect).
 Keep in mind that your body already has an endocannabinoid system, an extremely important molecular system that your body uses to regulate and perform various critical functions.
 CBD binds to receptors in this system; our bodies were designed to interface with cannabinoids from the very beginning — we even naturally produce them!

 As we stated earlier, your body already has a wildly complex endocannabinoid system that affects several different areas and functions.
 That system is rife with “receptors,” sites that await cannabinoid molecules presence.
 When the cannabinoid nears, the receptor will bind it to itself, creating a sophisticated chemical interaction that modern science is only just beginning to scratch the surface of understanding.